jaxon-php/jaxon-website/pages/05.examples/03.integration/03.zend/page.en.md

 menu: The Zend Framework plugin
 template: jaxon
 cache_enable: false
-description: This example shows the usage of the [Jaxon plugin for the Zend Framework 2](https://github.com/jaxon-php/jaxon-zend?target=_blank).
+description: This example shows the usage of the [Jaxon plugin for the Zend Framework](https://github.com/jaxon-php/jaxon-zend?target=_blank).
 ---

 The plugin sets up and configures the Jaxon library, and lets the user focus on writing Jaxon classes for his application.